Before we begin, I have two disclaimers

 Implementing this schedule at home

 This type of structure can easily be used at home.
 Maths, phonics, writing and literacy can be completed in the morning.
 Then, other more creative activities can be slotted into the afternoon.
-I know the Body Coach is doing PE first thing.
+For example, during the Covid-19 school closures, families were following the Body Coach’s PE sessions first thing.
 This could be a great warm up for some children; however, it might be unsettling for others.
 His videos are up left on his YouTube channel, so you can always complete them at 11 or in the afternoon if this is better scheduling for your family!

 You will likely find having a visual schedule set up will help both you and the children.
 You can write this on a whiteboard, or piece of paper.
 Twinkle (see below for free access) have cards you can print off.
 I have also included printable scheduling cards below.
 This should be put in a place that everyone can see.
 Usually in school the schedule is put up somewhere at the front of the classroom.
 The work-box approach outlined below might also be a useful strategy for all children to help them get into a routine.